-Although Germany doesn’t celebrate Halloween in the same way America does, there are still amazing and spooky goings-on dotted around Deutschland.
+Although Germany doesn’t celebrate Halloween in the same way America does, there are still amazing and spooky goings-on around Deutschland.
 Those in search of Halloween fun don’t have to look far.
 The country hosts a wide range of events for couples, families and singles.
 Here are five places to start!

 1. Burg Frankenstein

-For an authentically German – and terrifying Halloween – event, look no further than Halloween at Burg Frankenstein, otherwise known as Castle Frankenstein.
+For an authentically German – and fairly terrifying – Halloween event, look no further than Halloween at Burg Frankenstein, otherwise known as Castle Frankenstein.
 Whether or not Mary Shelley was influenced by this distinct castle is still a controversial topic, but it doesn’t stop the event from being thrillingly scary.
 We’re talking the world’s only Halloween party in a thousand-year-old castle ruin!

 An interactive experience, visitors get the chance to explore this historic castle while actors will roam around looking for willing victims.
 For an authentic experience explore the countryside surrounding Burg Frankenstein before the event.
 Please note that large backpacks are not allowed on the premises.
 Burg Frankenstein also offers a special kids program.
 Burg Frankenstein is approximately 1 hour 15 minutes away from Kaiserslautern.